 Having stoma surgery

-In some cases, surgery is done within a few days of the diagnosis.
-Before the surgery,
+In some cases, surgery is done within a few days of diagnosis.
+It's done to remove

 Caring for the stoma

-When you go home, you may need a home healthcare nurse to provide instructions on
+When you go home, you may need a home healthcare nurse to help you with your stoma

-stoma care.
-He or she will also provide wound care to ensure proper healing.
-You will
+care.
+They will also take care of your surgical wound to ensure proper healing.
+You

 Understanding the pouch system

 A flange.
-This is a rubbery circle that sticks to your skin over the stoma.
+This is a rubbery circle that sticks to your skin around the stoma.
+It can be cut

 A pouch.
 This is a small bag that attaches to the flange.
 It collects the stool.
-There are
+Some are

 What supplies you will need and where to buy them